 Rise of the Vampires (Issues #7 and #8):

 Rise of the Vampires is a crossover story arc that takes place in both I, Vampire and Justice League Dark.
 The reading order is JLD #7, I, Vampire #7, JLD #8, I, Vampire #8.
 As a part of Justice League Dark, it’s not a crucial storyline, though it is the story where Shade leaves the team.
 It’s really more important to the I, Vampire story arc, as it’s where some monumentally important events occur for that comic.
 If you want to read it, you can hunt down the individual issues, or you can pick up Volume 2 of I, Vampire.
+The Justice League Dark issues are also included in the Volume 2 TPB of Justice League Dark, but without the I, Vampire issues to provide proper context, are confusing and have no resolution.
 Keep in mind that you shouldn’t grab Volume 2 of I, Vampire unless you’ve also read Volume 1, because the whole comic is one continuous story.